Foiegras_banner_resized.jpg

 How is foie gras produced?

-Foie Gras is defined in French Law as ‘the liver of a duck or goose fattened by gavage (force feeding)’.
-During the ‘pre-fattening phase’ which occurs when ducks and geese between ~0 to 12 weeks of age, they are raised in the conventional manner; this starts with housing them in a closed, heated building within the first ~4 weeks and a free-range environment during the latter ~8 weeks.
-Ducks and geese are free to eat at will during this period, though during the latter 8 weeks, mealtimes will be restricted to stimulate the digestive function required during the following ‘fattening’ phase.
+Foie Gras is defined in French Law as ‘the liver of a duck or goose fattened by gavage (force-feeding)’.
+During the ‘pre-fattening phase’ which occurs when ducks and geese between ~0 to 12 weeks of age, they are raised in a conventional manner; this starts with housing them in a closed, heated building within the first ~4 weeks and a free-range environment during the latter ~8 weeks.
+Ducks and geese are free to eat at will during this period, though during the latter eight weeks, mealtimes will be restricted to stimulate the digestive function required during the following ‘fattening’ phase.

-Traditionally, a funnel attached with a long tube is used to insert food directly into the birds’ oesophagus.
+Traditionally, a funnel attached to a long tube inserts food directly into the bird’s oesophagus.
 If producers use an auger (a mechanical drill) attached to a pipe, each feeding lasts around 45 to 60 seconds.
 Newer pumping systems have enabled even more efficient feeding, shortening the feeding period to 2 to 3 seconds and allowing producers to feed more birds in one day.
 5, 6

-During the gavaging period, the liver increases from to a final weight of ~600g to 1000g.
-The EU regulation on marketing standards of poultry meat requires duck livers to weigh a minimum of 300g, while goose livers must weigh at least 400g.8, 9 However, as producers are often paid per pound of foie gras produced, the birds are often gavaged until their livers are 10 times their usual volume, from an initial ~80g to a final weight of ~600g to 1000g.
+During the gavaging period, the liver increases to a final weight of ~600g to 1000g.
+The EU regulation on marketing standards of poultry meat requires duck livers to weigh at least 300g, while goose livers must weigh at least 400g.8, 9 However, as producers are often paid per pound of foie gras produced, the birds are often gavaged until their livers are ten times their usual volume, from an initial ~80g to a final weight of ~600g to 1000g.
 After the gavaging period, the birds are stunned and processed.

 The animal welfare debate